scottoffen/grapevine-docs/docs/gv-routes.md

 ## Specifying An Http Method

 The [`HttpMethod`](gv-http-method.md) helper class can be used to specify the method for matching routes.
-It contains a number of static properties the ensure consistency.
+It contains a number of static properties that ensure consistency.

 ```csharp
 var route = new Route(callback, HttpMethod.Get, "/some/path");